ecoricemon/acttey/crates/my-wgsl/README.md

 ## Bytes representation

-Structs are required to be represented as `&[u8]` in order to be written in GPU buffers.
+Structs are required to be represented as `&[u8]` in order to be written into GPU buffers.
 This crate provides a method for each struct for the bytes representation.
 The function can return `&[u8]` without copy because the structs have the same layout as WGSL due to padding insertion.